Support Strategies for Young People and Parents Dissemination Conference

 Understanding the curriculum, the triggers of disengagement and how it impacts on the aspirations of Black and dual-heritage pupils, and

-Learning how to address the conventional thinking with a view to improve teacher practise, and teacher parent/carer/pupil relationships.
+Learning how to address the conventional thinking with a view to improving teacher practice, and teacher-parent/carer/pupil relationships.

 Download the Programme and Booking form below.